Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving Environment: Results Analysis

 \section{Results \& Analysis}

 In this section, we discuss the experimental results for testing DRL AC policies.
 For collecting the results, we run 50 testing episodes in both single and multi-agent scenarios to take an average among the Driving Performance Metrics explained in Section~\ref{sec:Experimental}.
-In each episode, we use 2000 simulation steps in \textit{env\_1} and 5000 steps in \textit{env\_2} in order to test the performance of every AC and adversarial driving policy.
-All experimental results are available at ~\footnote{https://anonymous.4open.science/r/Benchmarking-DRL-ESEM-2022-8B47/README.md}.
+In each episode, we use 5000 simulation steps in \textit{env\_1} to \textit{env\_5} in order to test the performance of every AC driving policy.